lkodinsson/MARS/Core_Rules/Character_Features.md

 ## Primary Stats

-Each character has four Primary Stats that are used to derive other stats and abilities.
+Each character has four *primary stats* which are used to derive other stats and abilities.
 These stats are: *strength*, *dexterity*, *intelligence*, and *resolve*.
 All primary stats are represented by roll values usually ranging from r8 to r20.

 ##### Table: Primary Stat Steps
 | Roll Value | Step Name |